-Connecticut's efforts to promote healthy meals as a part of free and reduced lunch programs was revamped in the 2005 legislative session with improved nutritional standards for school meals and snacks.
-The State Department of Education also regularly updates these nutritional standards which include: moderating calories, limiting fat, saturated fat, sodium and sugars, eliminating trans-fat, and promoting more nutrient-dense foods.
+In 2006, as part of the Healthy Foods Initiative passed the CSDE developed the Connecticut Nutrition Standards for foods sold in schools.
+The CSDE regularly updates these standards and maintains a list of foods that comply.
+The standards include: moderating calories, limiting fat, saturated fat, sodium and sugars, eliminating trans-fat, and promoting more nutrient-dense foods.